 Among Bill’s more famous clients are the 3 firefighters who raised the American flag at Ground Zero on 9/11.
 This heroic act was captured in an historic photograph nominated for a Pulitzer Prize.
 Bill not only served as the attorney in charge of licensing the image but also recovered millions for the firefighters’ charity when the image was misappropriated.
 Finally, Bill worked with the US Postmaster General to transform the iconic image into a US postage stamp that raised millions for federal emergency relief efforts.
 Bill, the firefighters and President George W. Bush stood in the Oval Office of the White House and unveiled the new stamp to the country.

-Bill's triumphs in personal injury cases include a multi-million dollar settlement for a woman who suffered an arm injury at a hotel in Manhattan; $1.5 million settlement for a USPS mail carrier injured when she fell on ice while delivering mail in the Bronx; $1 million settlement for a subway motorman injured when a truck crossed the double yellow line in Brooklyn: $2.55 million settlement for a retired nurse run over by a Parks Department truck in Brooklyn; $1.5 million settlement at trial for a woman struck by a car due to a missing stop sign in Queens and $1 million settlement for a woman struck by a police car in Brooklyn.
+Bill's triumphs in personal injury cases include a multi-million dollar settlement for a woman who suffered an arm injury at a hotel in Manhattan; $2.25 million settlement for a woman struck by a car while walking in a crosswalk in Manhattan; $1.5 million settlement for a USPS mail carrier injured when she fell on ice while delivering mail in the Bronx; $1 million settlement for a subway motorman injured when a truck crossed the double yellow line in Brooklyn: $2.55 million settlement for a retired nurse run over by a Parks Department truck in Brooklyn; $1.5 million settlement at trial for a woman struck by a car due to a missing stop sign in Queens; confidential settlement against Uber for a woman injured by a negligent Uber driver and $1 million settlement for a woman struck by a police car in Brooklyn.
 Bill achieved a stunning victory in Manhattan federal court by recovering $975,000 for a man injured by a drunk driver on New Year's Day.

 Bill's expertise also extends to intellectual property, licensing and commercial litigation.
 Bill successfully represented a group of investors in a fight over profits from the Oscar-nominated movie Super Size Me.
 Bill served as General Counsel and Board member at Screaming Media guiding the company on all legal issues from start-up to the IPO.
 Over the years, Bill provided legal counsel to many companies in the NYC tech community including Digital Connection.